 Apple has informed participants in a health study that more data was collected as part of their participation than expected.
 The trigger for this was a bug in the corresponding software.
 The unauthorized collected data was deleted and the app corrected accordingly.

-The app had collected data for up to 30 days in the recent past and sent it to Apple.
 The participants had agreed to the collection and analysis of health data such as pulse and ambient noise, but only for a period after this consent was given.

 Erroneously collected data will be deleted and the app corrected